forceedge01/behat-sql-extension/README.md

 - An API for advanced integration.
 - Advanced query internal resolutions for quick setup.

+You can find usage examples in the features/test.feature file.

 New Features in version 6:
 --------------------------
 - Database providers - now supports mssql, mysql, postgres.